williamngan/react-native-sprite/README.md

 ![addFiles](./images/bridgeHeader.png)

 **7)** Almost there!
-Finally, add the `Sprite.js` file in `SpriteComponent` folder into your ReactNative project.
+Finally, add the `Sprite.js` file from `SpriteComponent` folder to your ReactNative project.
 (Not in XCode "ios" project.)
 Then you can use it as a component like this:

 ```javascript
 const Sprite = require('./Sprite.js');